 Having read what customer relationship marketing is and seeing the benefits of it, you’re probably wondering what kind of companies use it.
 Well, if we were to list every type we’d be here all day – but customer relationship marketing can help businesses throughout every industry.

-There are four main stages of typical customer relationship marketing.
-Obviously, strategies differ from business to business but there are main pillars that should be ever present throughout all B2B campaigns.
+There are four main stages of typical customer relationship marketing campaign.
+Obviously, strategies differ from business to business but there are main pillars that should be ever present throughout all B2B marketing campaigns.
 These are:

-Account-based marketing is a great way of bringing your sales and marketing teams closer together – which can produce impressive results from your customers.
+Account-based marketing is a great way of bringing your sales team and marketing team closer together – which can produce impressive results from your customers.
 When the two are working together, they can both share vital information for each department to play on when reaching out to prospects.

 For example, sales teams can share information on what type of content makes customers buy the most.
 And also, what type of things keep customers coming back for more too.
 That way, the marketing department know how to shape their efforts to try and maximise the potential of the campaign.

 But in order for your account-based marketing to help you reap the rewards, you need to have somebody in place who know what they’re doing.
 It’s no good having someone who isn’t well versed because you’re not going to get the results that you’re hoping for.